henley-regatta/henley-regatta.github.io/_posts/2023-08-08-InitialHomelyHubExperiences.md

 Apologies, this is a long long wall of text with no pictures.
 And there's no real conclusion to speak of either

 ---
+### Update 4: 2023-08-29 09:00

+General Satisfaction Time.

+Over the last couple of weeks the system has been Working As Designed.

+We got rid of the "evening" hot water schedule as we don't really need it.
+This ensures that the tank is below the threshold temperature when the "morning" schedule is active, which in turn means we have nice hot showers.
+The Heat Pump has a nicely-recognisable power signature climbing up to ~2kW as it heats the tank up (I expect this peak will rise as the outside temperature drops).

+We had (email) feedback from Homely that my principle concerns - no representation of water tank temperature in the App plus consumer access to the raw / graphed data - are being looked at.
+Nothing's come of that yet but early days eh?

+Next update will probably be a while coming as we start to see the days get colder and our heating needs start to kick in.
+Will be interested to see how that works out for us....

 ### Update 3: 2023-08-15 13:00

 Partial Success Time.